neli12/neli12.github.io/projects/project-4.md

   - PlanetScope
   - Soil management
   - Pedology
-summary: This is another research of my PhD.
-In this example, I want to present and discuss how satellite images in different spatial, spectral and temporal resolutions can affect the representation of the spatial variability of soil properties
+summary: Mapping soil properties using satellite images in different temporal, spatial and spectral resolution.
 ---

 <img class="ui image" src="{{ site.baseurl }}/images/images_art_rec.jpg">

+This is another research of my PhD.
+In this example, I want to present and discuss how satellite images in different spatial, spectral and temporal resolutions can affect the representation of the spatial variability of soil properties.